Power-optimal, stabilized entangling gate between trapped-ion qubits: Supplementary Information

 The participating ions of an Ising $\xxgate$ gate couple to all motional modes \cite{MS-1}, and have to be decoupled from the motional modes at the end of the gate.
 The relevant equations are \cite{AM}

-where $\tau$ is the length of the pulse, $i$ is the ion number, $N$ is the total number of ions, $p$ is the mode number, $P$ is the total number of modes, $\Phi_i$ is the initial phase, $\omega_p$ are the motional-mode frequencies, and $\Omega_i(t)$ is the amplitude function.
+where $\tau$ is the length of the pulse, $i$ is the ion number, $N$ is the total number of ions, $p$ is the mode number, $P$ is the total number of modes, $\Phi_i$ is the initial phase, $\omega_p$ are the motional-mode frequencies, and $\Omega_i(t)$ is the amplitude function, i.e., the time-dependent Rabi frequency.
 The time-dependent phases $\psi_i(t)$ in \eq{INTRO1} are defined as

 where $\mu_i(t)$ is the detuning function.
 In order not to start the pulse abruptly, we require $\Phi_i=0$.
 For ease of presentation, we also assume, from now on, that the same pulse shape acts on all $N$ ions, such that, together with the assumption of vanishing initial phase, \eq{INTRO1} acquires the simplified form